-5.2 Design
+3.2 Design

-The concept of design employed in my practice extends from the imaginative formation of learning resources, environments and systems to their development and evaluation and culminates in the innovation of courses and organisations for education.
+The concept of design employed in the author's practice extended from the imaginative formation of learning resources, environments and systems to their development and evaluation and culminated in the innovation of courses and organisations for education.

-5.2.1 Definitions
+3.2.1 Definitions

 Design as a verb entails the process of imaginative formation of an entity.
-In the context of education, the entity, which may be as simple as a text or as complex as an organisation, may provide a response to some or all the key questions to progress learning, from motivation to recognition ([A3] Millwood 2009 The Learner at the Centre).
+In the context of education and this dissertation, the entity, which may be as simple as a text or as complex as an organisation, may be a response to some or all of the key questions to progress learning, from motivation to recognition as set out in my analysis The Learner at the Centre [A3].

 Design as a noun is concerned with the specification of such an entity.
-A more formal, nuanced and rich definition can be found in Ralph and Wand (2009), but is beyond the scope of the pragmatic view I have taken.
+A more formal, nuanced and rich discussion can be found in Ralph and Wand (2009, 118), where they define Weltanschauung (worldviews) of design thus: